You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.

 What?!?!?
 Love others as we love ourself.

 So, how much do you love yourself?
 How much do I love myself?
 What kind of words do I call myself?
 Am I lining up my thoughts about myself with who God says I am?
 Or I am berating myself?
-Maybe I am understanding this verse wrong but it seems to me that if I can’t accept God’s love and opinion of me that I won’t be able to love others.
-Let’s look at some of the words He calls us:
+Maybe I am misunderstanding this verse but it seems to me that if I can’t accept God’s love and opinion of me that I won’t be able to love others.
+I can’t give to others what I do not have.
+So with that in mind, let’s look at some of the words He calls us:

 Father, Your love is incomprehensible to me.
 I cannot fathom it.
 Mentally, I believe You love me because I trust in Your word.
 Help me to let that belief sink down into the deepest part of my being.
 When the words I speak over myself do not line up with Your words, help me to change that narrative, help me to receive Your love for me and give that love to others, I ask in Jesus’s name, amen.